 - to look into

 I recommend that you combine this lesson with my top tips on how to learn advanced-level vocabulary.

-You can immediately add these phrasal verbs to your vocabulary!
+With a little practice, you can immediately add these phrasal verbs to your vocabulary.

 10 English Phrasal Verbs with Look